Network Use Policy UPPS No. 04.01.05

 h. other automated and manual methods and tools as they become available and prove effective.

-Following registration, IT Security will facilitate an information resources risk assessment to ensure compliance with state and university standards and best practices.
-For registration and assessment details, see the IT Security Tools webpage.
+Following registration, the Information Security Office will facilitate an information resources risk assessment to ensure compliance with state and university standards and best practices.
+For registration and assessment details, see the Information Security Office Tools Web page.

 04.06 A department’s administrative head is responsible for designating a server administrator for each server.
-The server administrator shall collaborate with IT Security and Technology Resources, as necessary, to:
+The server administrator shall collaborate with the Information Security Office and Technology Resources, as necessary, to:

 c. address and resolve security problems identified with any device for which they are responsible.
-Both IT Security and Technology Resources provide training, consulting, and problem resolution services;
+Both the Information Security Office and Technology Resources provide training, consulting, and problem resolution services;

 d. utilize the protection benefits available through the university’s network edge protection mechanisms (e.g., firewall, intrusion prevention systems, etc.);

-e. accommodate risk assessments, vulnerability scans, and penetration tests of their server by IT Security and take steps to mitigate the risks identified by these procedures; and
+e. accommodate risk assessments, vulnerability scans, and penetration tests of their server by the Information Security Office and take steps to mitigate the risks identified by these procedures; and

-f. immediately report system compromises and other security incidents in a timely manner to IT Security at 512-245-HACK (4225) or email@example.com.
+f. immediately report system compromises and other security incidents in a timely manner to the Information Security Office at 512-245-HACK (4225) or email@example.com.

 04.07 DHCP is the standard and preferred method for assigning IP addresses to campus devices.
 Departments or users desiring a static IP address may have to demonstrate why DHCP is inadequate for their purpose.
 Those denied static IP addresses may appeal to the director of Network Operations and then to the associate vice president for Technology Resources whose decision is final.
 Technology Resources reserves the right to change static IP addresses periodically to address new or modified university requirements and will notify static IP address users in advance of pending changes to those addresses.